Northern Italy (ATP Finals Trip - Part 2)

 "I'm Bruno.
 Follow me - we have no time to waste if we are going to catch the next train up!"
 When I arrived at the meeting point, he said this would be a hard push if we wanted to make it.

-So, immediately before he even fully discussed the price or details, he had me wheel my luggage to his ski office about a half-mile away.
+So, before he fully discussed the details, he already had me wheel my luggage to his ski office about a half-mile away.
 Luckily, he had an extra pair of snow boots and a parka he could lend me before we ascended.

 Trapeze artists take their hands off - fly or die; there is no try...